Can You Get Unemployment Deferment for Student Loans?

 Eligible federal student loan borrowers who’ve completed 10 years of employment with a qualifying job—such as, a public school teacher, some non-profit employees, Americorps recipient, or government worker—might be eligible for the PSLF program.

-If you think you may qualify for the federal forgiveness program, and your goal is to lower your monthly payments, you may still want to switch to an income-driven repayment plan while the PSLF application is being reviewed in order to lower monthly payments.
+If you think you may qualify for the federal forgiveness program, and your goal is to lower your monthly payments, you may still want to switch to an income-driven repayment plan while the PSLF application is being reviewed in order to lower your monthly payments.

 Student Loan Refinancing

-It’s also worth mentioning that lenders that offer refinancing options usually look at applicants’ qualifying financial attributes—including employment status, credit history, and income.
+Lenders that offer refinancing options usually look at applicants’ qualifying financial attributes—including employment status, credit history, and income.
 So, refinancing student loans is not necessarily available to all who apply.

 The Takeaway

-One good place to start is by calling your loan provider to review all options that you may qualify for.
+There are numerous possible student loan repayment options for unemployed borrowers who qualify, including deferment, income-driven repayment, federal student loan forgiveness programs, and student loan refinancing.
+One good place to start is by calling your loan provider to review all options you may qualify for.

 SoFi Student Loan Refinance